News Tag: Grants

 August 21, 2017

-The Bankruptcy Court Self Help Assistance Desk, run by LAF, does just what you would expect it to do helps clients file for bankruptcy as they seek relief from suffocating piles of debt.
+The Bankruptcy Court Self Help Assistance Desk, run by Legal Aid Chicago, does just what you would expect it to do helps clients file for bankruptcy as they seek relief from suffocating piles of debt.
 But as with bankruptcy itself, the full reality is much more complicated and the help much more far-reaching than that.

 June 30, 2017